QUB-ASL/bzzz/docs/SETUP.md

 ## Getting the code from GitHub
 If you are looking to use our software, run the following
 ```
+cd ~/Documents/
 git clone https://github.com/QUB-ASL/bzzz.git
 ```
+This will download all relevant source code into the folder `~/Documents/bzzz`.

 ## Setting up git to push (developers only)